That’s what I used to think. I’m the parent and it’s my responsibility to control my child.

 You may have already learned what I did.
 That you’ll not find power in a power struggle.
 Where you hold all the power is in your own thoughts and behavior.
 But that’s probably the most difficult thing to manage.
 You can read all the books and articles, but what happens when you are tired or overwhelmed?
 Do you fall back into your reactive patterns?

-Valerie Bettencourt CPC, Healthy Child’s expert parenting coach, is here for you if you are ready for a change.
+I’m Jane Sheppard CPC, Healthy Child’s expert parenting coach, and I’m here for you if you are ready for a change.
 I am that highly trained, knowledgeable, honest, non-judgmental and compassionate coach that I wished I had 20 years ago.
 I will help you overcome your current parenting challenges, establish a deeper connection with your kids, create a whole new level of cooperation within your family, and feel a lot better about parenting.

 I am now offering free sessions for parents – so you can talk about your parenting challenges and discover how you can achieve the results that you’re really wanting to see within your family in the shortest time possible.